H-language/docs/README.md

 -------
 ## Types, Fusions, and Groups

-### Basic New Type
+### Types
-New types need one or more type-elements:
+New types are made with one or more types:
-Creating a new type requires one or more types:
-One or more types can compose a new type:
 <pre>
 <M>type_from</M><Y>(</Y> <LG>TYPE</LG> <Y>)</Y> <LG>NAME</LG>;
 <G>// Defines an alias NAME of TYPE</G>